-The process for configuring non-DECserver LAT devices is not described here, but many LAT devices use the same commands used by a DECserver device.
-Refer to the online help or other documentation for your NIC, terminal server, or print server for more information.
+Note here, but many I device.
+Refer to configuring non-DECserver LAT devices is not desc LAT devices use the same commands used by a DE the online help or other documentation for your N or print server for more information.
+Cserver